pravalikakanika/Sprint-1/README.md

-# What is Authorization?
+# What is Authorization

 Authorization (Authz) in a Version Control System (VCS) determines what actions a user can perform after their identity has been authenticated.
 It defines who can read, write, modify, or administer repositories, helping enforce security policies, safeguard intellectual property, and comply with organizational standards.

-# Why Authorization Matters?
+# Why Authorization Matters

 Authorization is a key layer of defense in any VCS, enabling: